Examples of SAP Package Licenses

 The primary driver is typically the number of CRM users (sales, service, marketing personnel using the CRM system), each needing the appropriate named-user license.

-Regarding package license, SAP CRM might also be tied to metrics like the number of active business partner records (customers) or annual sales revenue managed through the CRM, depending on the contract.
+Regarding package licensing, SAP CRM may also be tied to metrics such as the number of active business partner records (customers) or annual sales revenue managed through the CRM, depending on the contract.

 For example, a contract could specify that the SAP CRM engine covers up to a certain number of customer accounts or a revenue volume for loyalty management purposes.
 As a “standard” edition, a base CRM license might include core sales, service, and marketing functionalities.